ant-design/ant-design/components/form/index.en-US.md

 2. multiple forms on same page

-If there are multiple forms on the page, and there are duplicate same `name` form item , the form scroll probably may find the form item with the same name in another form.
+If there are multiple forms on the page, and there are duplicate same `name` form item, the form scroll probably may find the form item with the same name in another form.
 You need to set a different `name` for the `Form` component to distinguish it.

 ### Continue, why not use `ref` to bind element?